 Here are a few you might be too nervous to ask, and a few I wish you would ask.

-How can I get the best out of my wedding photos?
+How can we get the best out of our wedding photos?

 Enjoy your wedding day and those around you.
 It’s as simple as that.
 Beautiful wedding photographs have nothing to do with photographing at a particular time, portraits at a picturesque location, or spending hours taking pictures.
 They are made spectacular by what you bring to it.

 It’s so easy to get caught up in all of the little things (“did we pick the exact right blue for the centerpieces?”), but by doing so, you’re going to miss the moments that really matter.